Things To Do Aruba

 The Fofoti Tree on Eagle Beach has become an iconic symbol of Aruba.
 This tree is often confused with the Divi Divi tree though, which is also iconic to the island.
 The Fofoti tree grows on the beach, while the Divi Divi tree grows from dirt.

 Both types of trees are native to Aruba and naturally point in a southeast direction, because of the way the trade winds blow.
 The famous tree is one of Aruba’s most Instagrammable spots and a must-see when visiting the island.
-The tree can be found on the beach in front of Amsterdam Manor Beach Resort.
+The tree can be found on the beach in front of Amsterdam Manor Beach Resort, which is a popular place to stay in Aruba.

 34. Get a Garra Rufa Fish Pedicure